openvinotoolkit/openvino/docs/articles_en/documentation/openvino-extensibility/patterns-python-api.rst

 Here come patterns which serve as a searching utility to identify nodes we are going to work with in our transformation.
 In this article we are going to review the basics of pattern creation using Python API and helping utilities we may use to facilitate working with them.
 Some examples will be intentionally simplified for ease of understanding.

+Though, before proceeding any further, we need to add some imports.
+That would import the operations we're going to use and additional utility that we are going to talk later in this guide.
+Add the following lines to your file:

+.. doxygensnippet:: docs/snippets/ov_patterns.py
+   :language: cpp
+   :fragment: [ov:imports]

+This should be enough for our article.

 What is a pattern and how to create one?
 ++++++++++++++++++++++++++++++++++++++++